 Obstetricians and gynecologists (OB/GYNs) are physicians who have specialized education and training to diagnose and treat women's health concerns like breast cancer, pregnancy and reproductive system conditions.
-The common route to becoming an OBGYN is to earn an undergraduate degree, graduate from medical school and complete a residency at a hospital prior to certification.
+The common route is to earn an undergraduate degree, graduate from medical school and complete a residency at a hospital prior to certification.

 Becoming an obstetrician-gynecologist (OBGYN) requires about 12-15 years of education and practical experience.
 The first eight years are general medical training.
 Doctors begin to specialize in OBGYN practice during residency programs that begin following graduation from medical school.
-The typical educational preparation for an obstetrician-gynecologist often looks like this:
+Experienced OBGYN professionals can seek certifications in sub-specialty areas, including maternal and fetal medicine.

 Most OBGYN residency programs require potential candidates to have earned a bachelor's degree and a medical school degree, either a Doctor of Medicine (M.D.) or a Doctor of Osteopathy (D.O.).
 Medical schools accept applicants with any undergraduate major; a bachelor's degree need not be from a pre-med program.
 Some obstetrician-gynecology residency programs also require that applicants complete a minimum number of years in direct patient care through postgraduate experience or in medical school.
 International medical school graduates must earn Educational Commission for Foreign Medical Graduates (ECFMG) certification to be considered.

 OBGYN residency programs tend to adhere to a year-by-year schedule, where residents are given increasing responsibilities and hands-on experiences:

 - Year 1: Introduction to patient care, including rotations in critical care, gynecologic surgery and outpatient treatments